benman64/subprocess/README.md

 - documentation
 - bugs, there is lots of them to be discovered.
 - main structure is set in place and help is welcome.
+- PopenBuilder needs a better name.
+- ProcessBuilder perhaps should be renamed to RunBuilder and have a similar pattern to PopenBuilder.